What are the differences between hardwood lump charcoal and briquettes? Find out which one you should be using for your barbecue today.

-Are you looking to find out what the main difference is between charcoal and briquettes?
-There is a lot of talk around what makes a better heat source and to be fair, each argument is valid.
-Firing up the grill and throwing some food on it, has evolved dramatically.
+Are you looking to find out the main difference between charcoal and briquettes?
+There is a lot of talk about what makes a better heat source and to be fair, each argument is valid.
+Firing up the grill and throwing some food on it has evolved dramatically.
 It still looks different from one country to another.

-The main difference between lump charcoal and briquettes, especially when you are grilling is that lump charcoal is not uniform in size, and hence may burn differently; however, it burns hotter.
+The main difference between lump charcoal and briquettes, especially when grilling is that lump charcoal is not uniform in size, so will burn at different rates.
+However, it burns hotter.
 Briquettes are industrially manufactured and have a uniform size and shape.
-In this article, we explore what the fundamental differences are between the two.
+In this article, we explore the fundamental differences between the two.

-Whilst lump charcoal and briquettes are different, and they are also similar.
+While lump charcoal and briquettes are different, they are also similar.
 Both are the starting point of a great grilling or barbequing experience.
 However, they are made differently.
 One might say they are derivatives of each other.
 Briquettes are convenient, easy, and fast to use.

 - It burns hot